mhm-ufz/mHM/INSTALL.md

 ### Module systems:

-load modules gcc, netcdf-fortran, cmake

-or

-load modules intel, netcdf-fortran, cmake
+If you are on a module system, load the modules gcc or intel depending on your favorite compiler.
+Then, load the modules netcdf-fortran and cmake.

 These modules will have system specific names, environments, etc.
 You may use `module spider` to find the right packages and the